hbr/coqlib/docs/basics/terms.md

 ## Type of Functions i.e. Dependent Types

 In Coq you can define functions.
-As you might guess functions are terms and therefore must have a type (all terms must have a type in Coq!).
+As you might guess, functions are terms and therefore must have a type (all terms must have a type in Coq!).

 In mathematics a function maps objects of its domain to objects of its range